-UNLV cross country freshman finishes 26th overall at the Mountain West Championships in Fresno, Calif.
+The UNLV cross country finishes 27th overall at NCAA West Regional.

 In his first two seasons, Harris has coached four NCAA West Region qualifiers, two Mountain West champions, 10 all-conference team performers, four UNLV top five all-time performances, one academic USTFCCA All-American and one school record.

 In 2014, the indoor Distance Medley Relay (DMR) team consisting of Laura Affeld, Mandy Chitwood, Miranda Menzies and Auzsane Crowe-Carter ran a time of 11:45.48, breaking the previous school record that stood for 20 years.
 During the indoor season, Crowe-Carter ran the fourth-best all-time performance in the mile.

 During the outdoor season, Crowe-Carter took home all-conference honors in the 800m at the MW Indoor Championships, while Chitwood - a member of the middle-distance group - helped the 4x400m relay take home the conference title in the event.